Substeps/Substeps.github.io/webdriver/glossary.md

 Webdriver substeps glossary
 ===========================

-Provided that glossary building is configured in the pom, a project specific glossary will be generated as part of the Substeps test execution report.
+Provided that glossary building is configured in the pom (see [here](../../indepth/glossary/#enabling-the-glossary-builder)), a project specific glossary will be generated as part of the Substeps test execution report.
 Below is the glossary for webdriver-substeps.

 <div class="row">